abhinaverma97/spicyvpn/README.md

-# 🌶️ SpicyVPN (StealthVPN) - Enterprise Hysteria 2 Architecture
+#SpicyVPN (StealthVPN) - Enterprise Hysteria 2 Architecture

 Welcome to the comprehensive documentation for **SpicyVPN**.
 This project is a fully integrated, high-performance VPN solution utilizing the **Hysteria 2** protocol, designed to bypass restrictive networks and provide seamless connectivity.